Genu varum: Childhood

 Children until the age of 3 to 4 have a degree of genu varum.
 The child sits with the soles of the feet facing one another; the tibia and femur are curved outwards; and, if the limbs are extended, although the ankles are in contact, there is a distinct space between the knee-joints.
 During the first year of life, a gradual change takes place.
-The knee-joints approach one another; the femur slopes downward and inward towards the knee joints; the tibia become straight, and the sole of the foot faces almost directly downwards.
+The knee-joints approach one another; the femur slopes downward and inward towards the knee joints; the tibias become straight, and the soles of the feet face almost directly downwards.

 While these changes are occurring, the bones, which at first consist principally of cartilage, are gradually becoming ossified.
 By the time a normal child begins to walk, the lower limbs are prepared, both by their general direction and by the rigidity of the bones which form them, to support the weight of the body.